Am I Liable To Pay Subcontractors If the Main Contractor Doesn't?

-“If the painter doesn’t get paid, he has a legal contract claim against that GC that hired him,” says Mark A. Cobb, a commercial construction lawyer at Cobb Law Group in Thomasville.
-“But he may also have lien rights against the owner of that business.”
+“If a painter doesn’t get paid, they have a legal contract claim against that general contractor that hired them,” says Mark A. Cobb, a commercial construction lawyer at Cobb Law Group in Thomasville, Georgia.
+“But the painter may also have lien rights against the owner of that business.”

 The Subcontractor Claim Against the Main Contractor

 Subcontractors are hired by the general contractor.
-As a residential property owner, commercial property owner, or project manager, you may not even be aware of the specific terms of the agreement between the main contractor and subcontractor(s).
+As a property owner, you may not even be aware of the specific terms of agreement between the main contractor and subcontractor(s).

-If the general contractor fails to abide by the agreement, then the subcontractor likely has a breach of contract claim directly against the main contractor—at least assuming the main contractor was paid properly by you.
+If the general contractor fails to abide by the agreement, the subcontractor likely has a breach of contract claim directly against the main contractor — assuming you paid the main contractor.
 In some cases, the dispute between the general contractor and the subcontractor may not involve you at all.

 Georgia Construction Law: Mechanic’s Lien

 While residential and commercial property owners are not always parties in disputes between general contractors and subcontractors, it is still important that you pay close attention to an issue that arises.
 The primary reason is that an unpaid subcontractor could potentially get a mechanic’s lien against your property.
-Simply stated, a mechanic’s lien is a security interest in title of real property for which labor/materials was provided for the purpose of improvement.
+Simply stated, a mechanic’s lien is a security interest in title of real property for which labor or materials were provided for the purpose of improvement.

 “The owner generally has an obligation to make sure the money flows downstream,” explains Cobb.
 “This goes back to medieval law, literally.
 People who owned land back then were rich and educated.
 The laborers were the serfs, who were uneducated and had little resources.